 How Bankruptcy Affects Judgments

-For many Americans the ups and downs of the economy has sent people on a wild roller coaster ridebankruptcy economy.
+For many Americans the ups and downs of the economy has sent people on a wild roller coaster ride.
 Most of us would like to pay our debts but we simply can’t.
 No matter how many times you call your creditors and explain them the misfortune of your situation, the fact of the matter remains, unless you pay them, they are most likely going to sue you.
 Unfortunately, most of these law suits end in a Judgment.
 A judgment lien can be imposed on your property only after somebody sues you and wins a money judgment against you.
 In most states, the judgment creditor (the person or company who won) must then record the judgment by filing it with the county or state.

 When you file for Bankruptcy, you are looking to wipe out all or a portion of your debts (including those debts which resulted in a judgment).
 While you wipe out your liability for the debt in bankruptcy – meaning they can pursue you for the debt – the record of your judgment remains in place.